About Olympia Provisions

 Our Amazing Staff

 Master PicklerAs a child, Joe began making pickles in his grandmother’s kitchen.
 He recalls summer afternoons in rural South Jersey sealing mason jars of applesauce, fruits, tomatoes, and pickled eggs.
 Joe maintained his passion for cooking and later attended the Philadelphia Restaurant School.
-After a stop over in New York, Joe eventually made his way to Portland, OR and began working at Olympia Provisions in 2010.
+After a stop over in New York, Joe eventually made his way to Portland and began working at Olympia Provisions in 2010.
 Joe not only loves making artisanal pickles, but in his spare time, he enjoys rockin’ out on his bass with his band, Sleeptalker.

 Born in NE Portland to a family of cooks, Yoder quickly learned the value of preparing seasonal, locally-sourced cuisine.
 At Chateaulin, Castagna, and Clyde Common, Yoder has worked from line cook to sous chef, before taking the helm at Olympia Provisions as executive chef in 2010.